awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2launch.md

 1. In Windows PowerShell, run `./SysprepInstance.ps1`\.
 The script is located in the following directory by default: `C:\ProgramData\Amazon\EC2-Windows\Launch\Scripts`\.

 You are logged off the instance, and the instance shuts down\.
 If you check the **Instances** page in the Amazon EC2 console, the instance state changes from `running` to `stopping`, and then finally to `stopped`\.
 At this point, it's safe to create an AMI from this instance\.

+### Updating metadata/KMS routes for Server 2016 when launching a custom AMI<a name="update-metadata-KMS"></a>

+**To update metadata/KMS routes for Server 2016 when launching a custom AMI**

+1. Use EC2LaunchSettings GUI \(C:\\ProgramData\\Amazon\\EC2\-Windows\\Launch\\Settings\\Ec2LaunchSettings\.exe\) to shut down with Sysprep\.

+1. Or, shut down without Sysprep before creating an AMI\.
+This sets the EC2 Launch Initialize tasks to run at the next boot, which will set routes based on the subnet being launched into\.

+1. Or, manually reschedule EC2 Launch initialize tasks before creating an AMI from [PowerShell](#ec2launch-inittasks)\.

+**Important**
+Please take note of the default password reset behavior before rescheduling tasks\.